Orlando, Florida, United States Jul 18, 2013

 Criticisms

-• DNA's bars were considered 'basic' or 'preschool' in comparison to Chilla's writing.
+• A significant portion of the comments criticized DNA's bars as being too simple or basic in comparison to Chilla's complex writing.

-• Chilla's rounds were criticized for being excessively long, especially his second.
+• Chilla's round lengths, particularly his second, were criticized by some for being excessively long.

 Chat